Saturday, 2 September 2023

 The case of Ray’s movie Shatranj ke Khilari (The Chess Players) represents the lowest point in the uneasy relationship between Satyajit Ray and the Bombay film industry.

 Nonsense!
 Sanjeev Kumar, Amjad Khan, Amitabh Bacchan were all happy to work for Ray.
 But so was Richard Attenborough who got the biggest return out of that boring pile of shite.
-Indira was impressed by his commitment to India and helped him make 'Gandhi'.
+His 'Gandhi' is one of the all time greats.

 This film, Ray’s first (and to date only) feature film in Hindi,